jrosen48/utk-homepage/content/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers.md

 ### Dedications

-This is in [the Dedications section](https://datascienceineducation.com/index.html#dedications); for my part (alongside Ryan, Emily, Jesse, and Isabella's dedications), the book is dedicated  to Katie, Jonah, Joel, Aaron, and Jess.
+This is in [the Dedications section](https://datascienceineducation.com/index.html#dedications); for my part (alongside Ryan, Emily, Jesse, and Isabella's dedications), the book is dedicated  to Katie, Jonah, Teri, Joel, Aaron, and Jess.

 ### Recognitions